 IoT Use Case Podcast #006 - HDI TH!NX, Dr. Verena Brenner

-The episode starts with the introduction of Dr. Verena Brenner, Managing Director of HDI Th!nx.
-Verena holds a PhD in International Logistics and prior to joining HDI has developed experience primarily in cold chain monitoring.
-She has over 6 years of experience through HDI Risk Consulting in the industrial insurance industry and has been advising clients on business interruption risks and new business models ever since.
-Since the beginning of 2019, she has been working at HDI as Project Manager IoT and since the end of 2019, she has been successful as Managing Director of the spin-off HDI Th!nx.
+The episode begins with the introduction of Dr. Verena Brenner, Managing Director of PROTH!NX.
+Verena holds a PhD in International Logistics and has already gained experience in the field of cold chain monitoring before joining PROTH!NX.
+She has over 6 years of experience in the industrial insurance sector through HDI Risk Consulting and has been advising clients on business interruption risks and new business models ever since.
+She joined PROTH!NX at the beginning of 2019 as Project Manager IoT and has been successfully managing the spin-off PROTH!NX since the end of 2019.

-At the beginning of the episode, we will first classify HDI Th!nx as an independent company within the HDI Group and talk about internal cooperation and positioning.
-The focus of HDI Th!nx is on driving forward industrial IoT use cases, reducing loss drivers and developing new solutions and products.
-In doing so, the employees work very closely with the engineers of the HDI Risk Consulting together.
+At the beginning of the episode, we first classify PROTH!NX as an independent company within the HDI Group and talk about the internal cooperation and positioning.
+PROTH!NX focuses on driving forward industrial IoT use cases, reducing loss drivers and developing new solutions and products.
+The employees work very closely with the engineers at HDI Risk Consulting.
 Verena also explains the tasks of underwriting in this context.
 The tasks are mainly to define the scope of coverage of the insurance with the customer and how big the technical risk is.
 The technical risk is calculated supportingly with the unit of HDI Risk Consulting.
 HDI Risk Consulting employs around 180 engineers worldwide who come from a variety of scientific backgrounds.
 Verena elaborates that internal collaboration in the use cases depends heavily on the focus.
-From loss prevention, natural hazards, technical insurances like e. g.
-Machinery breakdown or construction risks to transport insurance for heavy transport or bulk cargo, several areas are represented.
+From machine breakdown or construction risks to transport insurance for heavy loads or bulk goods, several areas are represented.

-Verena explains that the HDI Th!nx focuses on defining impacts for existing insurance policies and developing needs for existing insurance models.
-To this end, HDI is primarily talking to individual industrial customers, who are often also owners at HDI with correspondingly close relationships.
-Verena elaborates that many industrial customers have started to look at IIoT.
-Often, customers are already using solutions with corresponding sensor technology for condition monitoring in order to create transparency to defined processes.
-This is often done in the form of so-called POC’s (Prove of Concepts).
-HDI’s know-how can be used to supplement these analyses.
+Verena explains that PROTH!NX focuses on defining the effects for existing insurance policies and developing the demand for existing insurance models.
+To this end, HDI is primarily talking to individual industrial customers, who are often also HDI owners with correspondingly close relationships.
+Verena explains that many industrial customers have started to deal with the topic of IIoT.
+Customers are often already using solutions with corresponding sensors for condition monitoring in order to create transparency for defined processes.
+This often takes the form of so-called POCs (Prove of Concepts).
+HDI’s expertise can be used to supplement these analyses.
 However, not all losses can be predicted on such a basis.
-Depending on the application, different risk models are developed, Verena explains.
-Customers’ insurance needs change over time, and many are looking for new partners in other industries.
+Different risk models are developed depending on the application, explains Verena.
+Customers’ insurance cover requirements change over time and many are looking for new partners from other sectors.

-HDI Th!nx’s customers are represented in all industries.
-This comes primarily from the history of the HDI Group.
-From customers in the chemical, textile, steel, food sectors through various stages of the value chain, HDI Th!nx plays a role.
+PROTH!NX customers are represented in all sectors.
+This is mainly due to the history of the HDI Group.
+From customers in the chemical, textile, steel and food sectors, PROTH!NX plays a role in various stages of the value chain.

-“We need to distinguish between use cases and buzzwords”
+“We need to differentiate between use cases and buzzwords”

-Use case identification at HDI Th!nx is subject to a stringent process.
-The start of the use case identification process is an idea from either internal or external sources.
-This then goes through a qualification phase and is subsequently evaluated according to various criteria.
+Use case finding is subject to a stringent process at PROTH!NX.
+Use case finding starts with an idea, either internally or externally.
+This then goes through a qualification phase and is then evaluated using various criteria.
 Verena notes that the effort required for subsequent product development is often underestimated by many.
-It is important to substantiate the first idea early on.
+It is important to substantiate the initial idea at an early stage.
 She cites the example of water leakage.
-For HDI Th!nx, the leakage as such is only a use case when certain requirements are met.
-These are, for example, the type of leakage expression such as fresh water or wastewater, micro-leakage or pipe bursts, and the assessment of technical feasibility.
+The leak as such is only a use case for PROTH!NX if certain requirements are met.
+These are, for example, the type of leakage, such as fresh or waste water, micro-leakage or burst pipes and the assessment of technical feasibility.
 The frequency of the damage, the target group and the different interest groups are also influencing factors.

 Risks that have existed for a long time or new risks that arise are either tried to be minimized or transferred in the use case consideration.
 In addition to technical feasibility, there is also the added value discussion.
 Cost reduction, loss reduction and earnings potential must be balanced.
 Verena elaborates that a scalable approach is sought that goes beyond individual consulting.

 Pay per use models entail significantly higher expenses for the machine manufacturer.
 There is a significant impact on the balance sheet of the company and the management of sales.
-Sales and other key financial figures are accounted for differently than through classic machine sales.
+Turnover and other key financial figures are treated differently to traditional machine sales.
 Here, companies often need a larger consulting team and corresponding restructuring, Verena elaborates.

 Read expert article on pay per use now